Vince-0/AI_Coding/README.md

 # AI Coding
 AI assisted software development is growing rapidly on the back of the AI development race.
-Companys like Anthropic, Deepseek, Google, Microsoft, Meta, OpenAI,  and xAI etc. have spent millions developing software systems for ML: Machine Learning, NLP: Natural Language Processing, RPA: Robotic Process Automation, LLM: Large Language Models and applications to use them.
+Companys like Anthropic, Deepseek, Google, Microsoft, Meta, OpenAI and xAI etc. have spent millions developing software systems for ML: Machine Learning, NLP: Natural Language Processing, RPA: Robotic Process Automation, LLM: Large Language Models and applications to use them.

 Tools based on these generative and agentic AI technologies enable developers to investigate and create large amounts of code.